AI Glossary

 JARVIS

 The AI assistant featured in the "Iron Man" movies.
-JARVIS is often cited as an example of a sophisticated natural language AI interface that can understand and respond to complex human commands.
+JARVIS is often cited as an example of a sophisticated AI interface that can understand and respond to complex human commands using natural language.

 Jupyter Notebook

-An open-source web application that allows you to create and share documents that contain live code, equations, visualizations, and narrative text.
+An open-source web application that allows you to create and share documents containing live code, equations, visualizations, and narrative text.
 It is widely used in AI research and development for interactive coding and data analysis.

 K-Nearest Neighbors (KNN)